-Hillary Clinton wins New Mexico Democratic primary
+Hillary Clinton wins NM Democratic primary

 ALBUQUERQUE — Hillary Clinton has won New Mexico’s Democratic presidential primary, and Donald Trump has prevailed on the GOP side.